NikolayOskin/sql-dumper/readme.md

 ## Cron
 Because dumper executes system command (mysqldump), you may run into issues where crontab can't find it.
 The issue can be resolved by adding path variables to the `crontab -e` file.
-You must set your "-config" flag with the absolute path to your config file, otherwise you will get `open ./config.json: no such file or directory` error.
 ```
 PATH=$PATH:/usr/local/bin:/usr/bin:/bin